 Either way, digital transformation is no longer optional for grocery retailers, Roger says.

-Online grocery sales exceed all other grocery sales growth
+Online grocery sales exceed all other sales growth in the category

 As a result of its new findings, Kantar raised its original forecast 2020 forecast—made in December 2019—for the online share of global grocery sales in 2020.
 The firm now estimates the online share to grow to between 7.5% and 8.0%, up from its original projection of 6.8%.
 In 2019, the online share of global grocery sales was 5.8%.